Question: How does split limit differ from combined single limit insurance coverage?

-This one single amount is the most the insurance company will be obligated to pay for damages resulting from one single accident.
+This one single amount is your maximum limit, so the most the insurance company will be obligated to pay for damages resulting from one single accident.
 It can also be termed combined single limit (CSL).

 For example, if the limit for the CSL is $200,000 per accident, that is the total that the insurance provider will pay for all bodily injuries and property damage caused in one accident, no matter the number of people injured or what the portion of bodily injury or property damage is.
 Thus, if you total out an expensive $70,000 car and the driver has $110,000 of medical bills in total this CSL policy will cover both the bodily injury and property damage claims fully since at $180,000 is below the $200,000 maximum limit.

-The difference between a combined single limit policy and a split limit policy is that the split limit requires multiple limitations to the policy while single limit coverage gives you one amount of coverage to use as needed for the expenses resulting from an auto accident.
+The basic difference between a combined single limit policy and a split limit policy is that the split limit requires multiple limitations to the policy while single limit coverage gives you one amount of coverage to use as needed for the expenses resulting from an auto accident.

 The split limit has the portions of payment limits already designated while the combined single limit policy can give a policyholder flexibility to use the entire coverage for bodily injury and property damage as it is needed to be allocated between the different expenses.